Raphael Cilento

-Sir Raphael West Cilento (2 December 1893 – 15 April 1985), often known as "Ray", was a notable Australian medical practitioner and public health administrator.
+Sir Raphael West Cilento (2 December 1893 – 15 April 1985), often known as "Ray", was an Australian medical practitioner and public health administrator.

 Early life and education

 Cilento was born in Jamestown, South Australia, in 1893, son of Raphael Ambrose Cilento, a stationmaster (whose father Salvatore had emigrated from Naples, Italy in 1855), and Frances Ellen Elizabeth (née West).
-His younger brother Alan Watson West Cilento (born 1908) became General Manager of the Savings Bank of South Australia from 1961 to 1968.
+His younger brother, Alan Watson West Cilento (b.
+1908), became General Manager of the Savings Bank of South Australia from 1961 to 1968.

 He was educated at Prince Alfred College, but although he was determined from an early age to study medicine, he was initially thwarted in doing so due to lack of money.
 Therefore, he trained first as a school teacher, sponsored by the Education Department, from 1908 and taught at Port Pirie in 1910 and 1911.
-He eventually entered the University of Adelaide Medical School on borrowed funds, but while there he won so many scholarships and other prizes that he ended his course with a respectable bank balance.
+He studied medicine at the University of Adelaide.

 Early career

 For the earlier part of his working life, Cilento's interests were mainly in public health and, specifically, tropical medicine.
 He served with the Australian Army's Tropical Force in New Guinea which superseded the German administration after the First World War.
 Later he joined the British colonial service in Malaya.

 On his return to Australia he was Director of the Australian Institute of Tropical Medicine in Townsville, Queensland, from 1922 to 1924.